rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 That's it.
 In our case, we have used our models to create users with associated messages.
 It happens when the application starts and we want to start with a clean slate; it's called database seeding.
 However, the API of our models is used the same way later in our application to create users and messages.

+In the end, we have set up PostgreSQL in a Node.js with Express application.
+What's missing is connecting the database to Express for enabling users to operate on the database with the API rather than operating on sample data.

 ### Exercises:

-* Confirm your {{% a_blank "source code" "https://github.com/rwieruch/node-express-postgresql-server" %}}
+* Confirm your {{% a_blank "source code" "https://github.com/rwieruch/node-express-postgresql-server" %}}, but keep in mind that we didn't connect the API to PostgreSQL in this section yet.
 * Explore:
  * What else could be used instead of Sequelize as ORM alternative?
  * What else could be used instead of PostgreSQL as database alternative?